Ang ku kueh: Newborn's first month

 According to Chinese custom, when a baby turns one month old, a ceremony is held to celebrate his/her first month of life (the Chinese term translates as "full moon").

 Red tortoise cakes are traditionally distributed to friends and relatives during this time to symbolize luck, blessings and long life for the child.

 In Hokkien tradition, the design on top of the "ang ku kueh" will signify the sex of the child.
 A turtle and two marbles is the sign for a boy while a girl is represented by two peaches.
 Nowadays, to simplify things, a pointed "ang ku kueh" signifies a boy while a 'flat' one a girl.
 These tortoise cakes are sometimes made larger than usual in the hope that the child will grow up big and healthy.

 Availability

 Traditionally prepared during significant occasions such as festivals or birthdays, red tortoise cakes have become popular among many people who favor them as a delicious snack.
 Though many Chinese families these days continue to prepare red tortoise cakes within the household for special occasions, red tortoise cakes are available for sale all year in many bakeries and Chinese pastry shops.
-Because preparing red tortoise cakes is a time-consuming process, store-bought versions are also popular in China and across South-East Asia.
+Because preparing red tortoise cakes is a time-consuming process, store-bought versions are also popular in China and across Southeast Asia.
 Pastry chefs continue to introduce innovative interpretations of this traditional pastry into the market every year, appealing to consumers who enjoy the novelty of tasting these red tortoise cakes in assorted flavors.